smokeballdev/api-docs/docs/documentation/b-Changelog.md

 * Fix categories not saving when adding or updating tasks.

 #### Webhooks
 * Added `error` event type.
-This can be used to listen to errors when your API requests fail, read more about this [here](3d812ecec78d9-webhooks#34-error-handling).
+This can be used to listen to errors when your API requests fail, see [Error Handling](3d812ecec78d9-webhooks#34-error-handling).

 ## September 2022